ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 ![Wireshark highlighting](1-wireshark-highlight.png)

-I have annotated this screenshot to also point out the individual fields within the Ethernet header.
-If you click on the individual fields in the Ethernet header in the packet detail pane, you can see that
+If you click on the individual fields in the Ethernet header in the packet detail pane, you can further observe that:

-* the first 6 bytes of the packet are the source MAC address (and since a MAC address is customarily given in hex digits, so you can read it straight from the packets bytes pane),
+* the first 6 bytes of the packet are the source MAC address (and since a MAC address is customarily given in hex digits, you can read it straight from the packets bytes pane),
 * the next 6 bytes are the destination MAC addresss,
 * and the next 2 bytes (which are the last bytes of the Ethernet header) are the Type field.
 The Type field includes information about what upper layer protocol - in this case, IPv4 - is used for this packet.